 Top-of-the-funnel marketing should aim to inform your target audience about topics related to your company rather than trying to sell them.
 Research what kind of content your target audience wants, either by conducting your market research or using a website analytics tool like Kissmetrics to give you insight into your website visitors.

 For example, an online clothing boutique might produce entertaining content on the latest fashion trends.
-In contrast, a health and wellness company might have educational content on tips and tricks to beat the flu.
+In contrast, a financial services company might have educational content on how to save money for retirement or information about how 401(s)s work.
 Both qualify as top-of-the-funnel content.

 At the top of the funnel, you also collect website visitor information to develop prospective leads.
 To do this, you can ask for an email in exchange for a valuable whitepaper or even a free ebook that they couldn’t find elsewhere — you need to demonstrate that you are a thought leader that will add value to your customers’ lives.